grimlor/OnionArchitecture/UI/UI ReadMe.txt

 You will also need to do a Build Solution before creating the deployment package.

-The only reference projects in this folder should have is to Core.
+The only reference projects in this folder should have is to Core and, if necessary, to Dependency Resolution so that the IoC container may be initialized.
+This is unnecessary for web technologies used in IIS.
+See the readme in Dependency Resolution for further information.